 This was our first time booking international travel in such a hurry.
 It was intense.
 Here are a few things we learned:

 Take-away #1 When booking travel at the last minute, do not book online through travel sites.
-Pick up the phone and call said travel site.
+Pick up the phone and call.

 I booked tickets online about six hours before departure.
 I anxiously checked my email over and over to see if the tickets had arrived.
 They never came.

-But I received no notification to tell me what was going on.
+No notification alerted me to what was going on.

 I was able to confirm the flights by phone, but only an hour before the plane boarded.

 Take-away #2 Know the requirements for one parent traveling alone with children.

 In Canada, most child abductions are by estranged parents, not strangers.
 This is a worldwide problem.
 Immigration officials are diligent about kids crossing international borders with just one parent.
 Know what paperwork you need.